mndillon/toki-pona-nanpa-linja-n/README.md

   - how **nanpa-linja-n** compares to these (at first glance):

     - it describes a string of digits, the context will determine if the string of digits represents a numeric value

-    - it uses less letters to describe digits, this leaves more letters for delimiters and also there is less chance of clashing with other vocabulary, so words can be immediately identified as describing sequences of digits

     - it uses **ne-** at the start and **-n** at the end of the base name for the digits (CVN format), so that single digit names are consistent with the descriptions of other digit strings